About the Journal

 Open Access Policy

 The Journal is available as Open Access under the Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License.
-The author(s) continues to retain copyright post publication and can transfer non-exclusive publishing rights to the Annals of Arid Zone Journal.

 - Our interaction with our authors is built upon a foundation of trust, and we operate on the principle of good faith when it comes to publishing submitted materials.